Sparkling German blend is toast of the World Cup

 Loew showed he has learned from his mistakes and Lahm's short-lived midfield adventure looks to have been shelved, especially after the 30-year-old's mediocre performances in that position earlier in the tournament.

-Defenders Mats Hummels and Jerome Boateng hit top form at the right time after several efforts to find the right mix in central defense over the past four years.
+Defenders Mats Hummels and Jerome Boateng hit top form at the right time after several efforts to find the right mix in central defence over the past four years.

 The 54-year-old Loew also timed his use of a sole striker perfectly as Miroslav Klose, who had been on the bench for much of the tournament, netted his record 16th World Cup goal.

-Right behind him Thomas Mueller, Mesut Ozil and Toni Kroos wreaked havoc in the Brazil defense, which was badly missing suspended captain Thiago Silva.
+Right behind him Thomas Mueller, Mesut Ozil and Toni Kroos wreaked havoc in the Brazil defence, which was badly missing suspended captain Thiago Silva.

-The trio's lightning-quick passing game and scoring prowess made Brazil's defense look frozen under the waves of attacks.
+The trio's lightning-quick passing game and scoring prowess made Brazil's defence look frozen under the waves of attacks.

 Kroos delivered the first goal for Mueller and then added two himself in a sensational first-half display that will no doubt seal his expected move away from Bayern Munich.